-Before discussing how does health insurance work in India, I would like to put some light on what is current position of health insurance industry.
+Before discussing how health insurance works in India, I would like to shed some light on the current position of the health insurance industry.

-Health insurance industry in India has witnessed tremendous growth in the last one year.
+The health insurance industry in India has witnessed tremendous growth in the last year.

-Still, at present almost 500 million people in India are covered under any health insurance schemes.
+Still, at present, almost 500 million people in India are covered under any health insurance scheme.

-And majority of them are covered under government sponsored schemes.
+And the majority of them are covered under government-sponsored schemes.

 Personal health insurance penetration is still very low.

-If you have not experienced it , You must have at least seen around that so-called permanent jobs are not permanent.
+- If you have not experienced it, You must have at least seen that so-called permanent jobs are not permanent.